irukasano/vimrc-1/README.md

 * [vim-commentary](https://github.com/tpope/vim-commentary): Comment stuff out.
 Use `gcc` to comment out a line (takes a count), `gc` to comment out the target of a motion. `gcu` uncomments a set of adjacent commented lines.
 * [vim-expand-region](https://github.com/terryma/vim-expand-region): Allows you to visually select increasingly larger regions of text using the same key combination
 * [vim-fugitive](https://github.com/tpope/vim-fugitive): A Git wrapper so awesome, it should be illegal
 * [vim-indent-object](https://github.com/michaeljsmith/vim-indent-object): Defines a new text object representing lines of code at the same indent level.
-Useful for python/vim scripts
+Useful for python/vim scripts.see:http://vim.wikia.com/wiki/Indent_text_object
 * [vim-multiple-cursors](https://github.com/terryma/vim-multiple-cursors): Sublime Text style multiple selections for Vim, CTRL+N is remapped to CTRL+S (due to YankRing)
 * [vim-yankstack](https://github.com/maxbrunsfeld/vim-yankstack): Maintains a history of previous yanks, changes and deletes Remove all clutter and focus only on the essential.
 Similar to iA Writer or Write Room [Read more here](http://amix.dk/blog/post/19744)